joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/05/24/opinion/harrison-butker-catholicism.html

 **Google’s A.I.
 Search Errors Cause a Furor Online**\
-`The company’s latest A.I. search feature has erroneously told users to eat glue and rocks, sparking a backlash among users.`\
+`The company’s latest A.I. search feature has erroneously told users to eat glue and rocks, provoking a backlash among users.`\
 https://nytimes.com/2024/05/24/technology/google-ai-overview-search.html

 **The Best Books of the Year (So Far)**\